thiagotnunes/challenge/README.md

 ## How to execute the tests

-* Server Side Unit testing: make
+* Server Side Unit testing: execute make
 * Functional testing: make sure you have the server up (node app.js) and execute make functional
 * Client side Unit testing: open in your browser the file test/ui/SpecRunner.html